AC Monza: Foundation and first tournaments (1912–1927)

 Monza Foot-Ball Club was founded on 1 September 1912 in the Cappello Vecchio trattoria, following the merger of the Monza-based clubs Pro Italia and Pro Monza.
 The new club established their first headquarters in the Roma coffeehouse located on the similarly named town square in Monza; the team initially wore a blue and white kit.
 Monza's first recorded game was against a team from Milan, while their first win came on 20 September 1912 when they beat Juventus Italia 2–1 in Triante.
 The club won their first trophy, the Coppa Colli, in early 1913 after beating Saronno 3–2 in the final.

 In November 1913, Monza FBC merged with Juventus FBC (a group of athletes formerly part of the Forti e Liberi sports club) to form Associazione Calcio Monza.
-Monza first participated in the Terza Categoria (third level) in the 1913–14 season; they played their first match on 4 January 1914, losing 3–1 at home against Fanfulla.
+Monza first competed in Terza Categoria (third level) in the 1913–14 season; they played their first match on 4 January 1914, losing 3–1 at home against Fanfulla.
 The following season, Monza took part in the Promozione (second level), finishing fourth in their group of six.
 Despite the outbreak of World War I, when conscription forced teams to send their adult players to war, Monza were able to continue their sporting activity with young players.

 Between 1915 and 1918, the war interrupted official tournaments.
 Upon the resumption of football in 1919, Monza took part in the 1919–20 Promozione (second level).
 Having finished first in their group, Monza played the promotion finals against Trevigliese, losing 2–1.
-The Italian Football Federation, however, decided to promote Monza via repechage, and the team were allocated to the Prima Categoria, the top tier of Italian football.
+The Italian Football Federation, however, decided to promote Monza via repechage, and the team were placed in Prima Categoria, the top tier of Italian football.
 In 1919, Monza hosted the Czechoslovakia military national team for a friendly game at Grazie Vecchie field that ended in a 1–1 draw.

-Monza were grouped with Milan, Cremonese and Pro Patria in their qualifying group for the Prima Categoria.
+Monza were grouped with Milan, Cremonese and Pro Patria in their qualifying group for Prima Categoria.
 Their first game was played on 24 October 1920, a 4–1 home defeat to Milan; Francesco Mandelli scored Monza's lone goal.
 They finished the 1920–21 season with no points and in last place in their group.
 The following season, Monza finished second in their group, missing out on the final stage by one position.
 Due to a restructuring of the league system, Monza were moved to the Seconda Divisione (second level) for the 1922–23 season; they avoided relegation by beating Chiasso and Canottieri Lecco in the play-offs.
-In 1926–27, after beating Ponziana 3–2 in the final, Monza were declared champions of the Seconda Divisione Lega Nord (third level) and were promoted to the Prima Divisione (second level).
+In 1926–27, after beating Ponziana 3–2 in the final, Monza were declared champions of Seconda Divisione Lega Nord (third level) and were promoted to the Prima Divisione (second level).